Gluten Free Travel Tips

 1. Get a hotel room with a kitchen.
 Cooking your own food in your own pots/pans is the safest way to go because you can eliminate cross contamination and know exactly what your child is eating.
 Make sure you pack:

-- Wet ones or other wet, gluten free cleaning wipes to clean the kitchen countertops and dining table thoroughly when you arrive
+- A sponge and gluten free dish soap to clean the kitchen countertops and dining table thoroughly when you arrive

 - One pot, pan, cookie sheet, cutting board, spatula, wooden spoon, slotted spoon (to be used as a spoon or act as a pasta strainer), and a whisk if you plan to bake